shivan-s/aoc/2025/README.md

 }
 ```

-Here is elixir, we can also show the documentation annotation for functions
+Here is elixir, we can also show the documentation annotation for functions, and on top of that, we see a case for pattern matching.

 ```elixir
 @type MaybeFloat :: Float | None